-2.1 Solar PV Electricity Generation in Victoria
+2.1 Solar PV electricity generation in Victoria

-At present, the great majority of small, embedded renewables generation is from rooftop photovoltaic (PV) systems.
+At present, the great majority of small, embedded renewables generation is from rooftop PV systems.
 The power generated from these units will offset some of the consumption of the households where they are installed, and at times there may be electricity exported into the network.
-For present purposes, only the facilities with a capacity no greater than 100 kW are of interest because the minimum FiT will not be applicable to larger units.
+For present purposes, only facilities with a capacity of less than 100 kW are of interest because the minimum FiT will not apply to larger units.
 Solar hot water systems generate heat from solar energy, rather than generating electricity that can be exported to the grid, and for this reason they are not relevant to this paper.

 There has been a strong take-up of solar PV systems in the past four years, in part reflecting strong demand for electricity generated from renewable sources, and also the influence of upfront subsidies to households installing solar systems, such as under the Renewable Energy Target (RET) scheme, and FiT schemes.
-The Australian Energy Market Operator (AEMO) has estimated that the total installed rooftop PV capacity in Victoria was 288 MW in February 2012 (AEMO 2012a, 9).
-AEMO estimated the average capacity of a solar installation per household to be 3.5 kW, which would suggest that around 4 per cent or more of Victoria's retail customers had solar PV installations by 2012.
+AEMO has estimated that the total installed rooftop PV capacity in Victoria was 288 MW in February 2012 (AEMO 2012a, 9).
+AEMO estimated the average capacity of a solar installation per household to be 3.5 kW, 5 which would suggest that around 4 per cent or more of Victoria's retail customers had solar PV installations by 2012.

 AEMO's estimates suggest that in 2010-11, Victorian rooftop PV systems generated around 260 GWh, or approximately 0.6 per cent of total demand.
-The amount of Solar PV produced will generally be lower than rated capacity due to the alignment of the panels, shading from nearby trees or buildings, cloud cover etc. The amount of electricity exported will also be reduced by the amount of the household's consumption at the relevant time.
+The amount of solar PV produced will generally be lower than rated capacity for a variety of reasons including the alignment of the panels, shading from nearby trees or buildings, and cloud cover.
+The amount of electricity exported will also be reduced by the amount of the household's consumption at the relevant time.
 AEMO estimated that at periods of maximum demand, solar generating units are on average producing at between one-third and one-half of their maximum rated capacity (AEMO 2012a, 28).
-The amount of electricity exported from small embedded solar generators in Victoria is not known, but in New South Wales
+The amount of electricity exported from small embedded solar generators in Victoria is not known, but in New South Wales (NSW), IPART found that on average customers export from 32 to 50 per cent of the power they generate (IPART 2012, 2).